jason2003120/2016_ACA_Final/README.md

   * Muti Layer Perceptron
   * Decision Tree
 * Vocal Extraction
-We will develop a vocal isolater to attenuate the instrument sound but highlight the vocal sound before feeding the audio to the classifier.
+We will develop a vocal isolation to attenuate the instrument sound but highlight the vocal sound before feeding the audio to the classifier.

 Reference to: [Github: Teensy-Audio-Effect-Remove-Vocals](https://github.com/FrankBoesing/Teensy-Audio-Effect-Remove-Vocals)